HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 x-cache-key: QUERY:/products/search:7f73fb16e7395e7d

-It hits on the same cache key.
-With POST, this caching behavior cannot be achieved per specification.
+It hits with the same cache key.
+This caching behavior cannot be achieved with POST by specification.

 Python Client (httpx)